 - Ongoing Support

 Supporting digital transformation for a forward-thinking California government agency

 The Office of Statewide Health Planning and Development (OSHPD) improves access to quality healthcare for Californians, ensuring hospital buildings are safe, offering financial assistance to individuals and healthcare institutions, and collecting and publishing healthcare data.

 OSHPD had an aging website that was difficult to update and frustrating for visitors.
-The aging front end of the site was challenging to navigate on a tablet or smartphone; constituents and citizens struggled to find the information they needed, no matter the screen size.
-A hard coded website with no CMS, all website updates were routed through a busy IT department for coding — causing a significant bottleneck in public information dissemination.
+The front end was challenging to navigate on a tablet or smartphone and constituents and citizens struggled to find the information they needed, regardless of screen size.
+A hard-coded website with no content management system (CMS) meant all website updates were routed through a busy IT department, which caused a significant bottleneck in public information dissemination.

 The original OSHPD.ca.gov website before working with 10up.